jsafrane/scratch/csi-inline-volumes.md

 	Driver string

 	// VolumeHandle is the unique ID of the volume.
 It is the volume ID used in
-	// all CSI calls, optionally with a proefix
+	// all CSI calls, optionally with a prefix based on VolumeHandlePrefix
+	// value.
 	// Required
 	VolumeHandle string

 	// VolumeHandlePrefix is type of prefix added to VolumeHandle before using
 	// it as CSI volume ID.
 It ensures that volumes with the same VolumeHandle
 	// in different pods or namespaces get unique CSI volume ID.
 	// Required.
 	VolumeHandlePrefix CSIVolumeHandlePrefix